-Children’s Program Rates The dues are collected every month via automatic payment system operated by Affiliated Acceptance Corporation, through a bank account or credit card (please have a voided check or credit card information ready.
-ATM cards are not accepted).
-Non-refundable cash payments are also available on a 3 month advance basis.
+Payment Policy The dues are collected every month electronically via automatic payment credit card, debit card or ACH.
 There are no long term contracts, but 30 days notice to the New York Aikikai is required for cancellation of membership, or to temporarily freeze payments for a leave of absence.

 Children’s Program Instructors